 Liao Y, Smyth GK and Shi W. The Subread aligner: fast, accurate and scalable read mapping by seed-and-vote.
 Nucleic Acids Research, 41(10):e108, 2013

-Scientific publications citing Subread
+Scientific publications citing our methods

-Rsubread: a Bioconductor R package
+Bioconductor R package Rsubread

-Yang Liao (liao at wehi dot edu dot au)
+Dr. Yang Liao (liao at wehi dot edu dot au)